- Training & Events

 Useful leadership models, books, podcasts.

 Everyone is responsible for managing risks and should have the skills to be able to do so.
 The benefits of being competent in risk management equally apply to those working in health and safety, and other risk-disciplines such as business continuity, crisis management, emergency planning, environmental management, quality and security.
-More importantly, they apply also to all decision-makers across an organisation.
+More importantly, they apply to all decision-makers across an organisation.

 Human rights and modern day slavery.
 In 2018, the Gangmasters and Labour Abuse Authority identified that exploitation and abuse of workers is widespread across the UK economy in a range of sectors.
 However, this isn't just a UK issue.
 According to the International Labour Organisation, 21 million people are forced into labour at any point in time.

-Applying for the Network
+Applying for the Working Group

 Working in partnership